 New Zealand Conditions

 Weight is a big issue on a long hike and you may wish to swap your usual hiking clothes for lighter ones.
 But consider also New Zealand conditions, and especially the South Island, where the Te Araroa Trail is more rugged than the North Island section.
 If you come from overseas you will notice New Zealanders tend to wear heavy boots, gaiters, shorts over longjohns, heavy Gore-tex rain gear and sturdy packs.
 There is a reason for this.
 As noted in the Weather & Hazards pages, New Zealand has a rainy, windy and very changeable climate.
-Tracks can be muddy at any time of year.
+Rainstorms with freezing winds can blow though at any time of year, making walking on high ridges life threatening, and bush tracks a sea of mud.
 Sharp scree can shred lightweight footwear.
 Dense bush can tear at packs and other gear, especially the sharp thorns of the aptly named bush lawyer vine, and in non-forested country there is the spiny matagouri shrub.
-And rainstorms with freezing winds can blow though at any time of year.
 The rough conditions of hiking in NZ are suggested by the use of terms like ‘track’ rather than ‘trail’, ‘tramping’ instead of ‘hiking’ and bush (in the sense of jungle) rather than ‘forest’.
 However, you do need to save weight.
 So a compromise has to be reached where you accept that your gear might get trashed, you will be less comfortable wearing or using it, and safety will need informed judgement, but your pack is lighter.

 Rain Gear

 Not only can it be rainy and windy in NZ, but chances are you will experience both conditions simultaneously (along with cold temperatures).
 There’s nothing like a long length Gortex or similar fabric parka for keeping you warm, comfortable and dry in these situations.
 The sort that extend well down the thigh are available at Macpac (as the Resolution XPD, 660g), and Earth Sea and Sky (Hydrophobia, 750g).
 These sorts of parka could literally save your life in really severe conditions.
 However, they are heavy, so you need to make a call on that.
-By contrast, the ultralight Outdoor Research Helium II (180g) or North Face Flight Lightriser Futurelight [how’s that for a long winded name?]
-(200g, $550) might keep you dry up to a point, but not warm, and don’t go much below the waist.
-For a very light-weight jacket that is probably as good as, if not better, than these I would consider Macpac’s super breathable Tempo jacket (220g, discount price $300) or, probably less waterproof, breathable and durable, Kathmandu’s very light Zeolite Active running jacket (150g for a small, but now discontinued – arrgh!).
-None of these super-light jackets are cheap, and the fabric could wear from a pack harness, or rip if caught on a branch.
+By contrast, the ultralight Outdoor Research Helium II (200g), a long-running standard amongst lightweight rain jackets, might keep you dry up to a point, but not warm, and doesn’t go much below the waist.
 In a storm you would probably wish you had a heavier jacket, but you could always just avoid this sort of test by checking weather forecasts frequently and not venturing out when it is going to be cold, windy and raining heavily.
+An even lighter jacket than the Helium is ZPacks’ Vertice at 152g.
+And you can always look at running jackets for weight savings.
+They are good for wind resistance and breathability, and when you are hiking the latter is important, as you can end up wetter inside a rain jacket than outside due to sweating, but don’t expect a high standard of waterproofness.
+My Kathmandu Zeolite does well on both scores, but they don’t make them anymore.
+Sigh!

 Tops

 It is worth always having a spare that will be dry to put on in the hut or at camp, and clean enough to sleep in.
 Many people choose merino wool for tops these days, though they are expensive, even in the land of sheep.
 Merino does have the great advantage of not smelling after days of wear, and it is warm when wet (including simply with sweat).
 But it can be heavier than synthetic material, and personally I find it scratchy on the skin (no matter how fine and regardless of itch-free claims) as well as suffocating when hot.
 However, a synthetic fibre blended in can make all the difference, though it can be hard to find such garments.
-Macpac, Kathmandu and even Icebreaker have all made such blends, but their commitment to continued production on each model has been shaky.
+Macpac, Kathmandu and even Icebreaker have all made blends, but their commitment to continued production on each model has been shaky.
+I carry a merino blend T-shirt for cooler days and walking in the bush, and a lightweight, loose fitting, long-sleeved shirt with a fold-up collar for hiking in the open on sunny days.
+Plus some warm tops for cooler temperatures when I’ve stopped generating heat by walking – at camp, in huts, in towns.

-Also hard to find (look for running rather than hiking gear) can be bright coloured tops and other clothing.
+Consider brightly coloured clothing.
 You will probably be spending a fair bit of time road walking (or hitch hiking) and being seen could be a lifesaver.
 When you think of the other life saving advantages – being spotted if a search party is looking for you and lessening the chance of being shot by an incompetent hunter – you wonder why so little outdoors gear is brightly coloured.
 (Well, I do know the answer: because it is mostly bought for urban wear).

 Bottoms

 The classic Kiwi tramping outfit is shorts over longjohns and a longjohn top.
 It gives you freedom of movement, keeps you warm, and is reasonably comfortable to walk in when it’s raining.
 Many overseas hikers seem to wear long pants however.
-I’m not clear why this is, but I don’t think they are a good idea in NZ conditions.
+I’m not clear why this is (protection against ticks, which are not an issue in NZ?), but I don’t think they are a good idea in NZ conditions.
 They can be hot to walk in, get muddy or torn easily, and are very unpleasant to wear when wet.
 A few minutes walking through wet tussock or ferns will leave your trousers soaking.

 However, long pants are nice to wear around camp (especially when windy or cold), keep off the sandflies, prevent sunburn, and are handy for looking respectable in town.
 I like to take some super light ones.
 Leggings (tights) are always an alternative.